Z3NTL3/telegram-simpaix-bot/README.md

 # Telegram - SimpaixBot

 Source of the Simpaix telegram bot.

 ### Reminder

-This project is uncompleted.
+This project is unfinished.

- - Building custom Telegram client API for Go
+- Building custom Telegram API client wrapper for Go
 - Building custom BOT